 Types of design based on structures

-Target-based, also called receptor-based or protein-based, drug design relies on knowledge of 3D structure of the target molecule obtained through crystallography or NMR-spectroscopy methods or through homology models—predicted structures.
+3D structure of the target molecule obtained through crystallography or NMR-spectroscopy methods or through homology models—predicted structures.

-The principles of target based drug design is the same whether we use a solved crystal structure or predicted structure.
-The difference is that the predicted structure can be somewhat different from the real protein structure.
-Here the expertise of scientists who is making prediction of structure or modeling the protein hard to overestimate.
-A lot of failures in biotechnology had occurred because bioinformatics specialists often overestimated the trustworthily of such predictions.
-Only the most experienced experts can use prediction effectively.
-Our company experts have extensive expertise in protein structure prediction
+principles of target based drug design is the same whether we use a solved crystal structure or predicted structure.
+The difference is that the predicted structure can be somewhat different from the

 Not always the reliable prediction can be done for entire protein sequences; sometimes we can trust our prediction for a small domain of a protein, but in many cases of drug design it is all we need.